It's About Time: Temporal References in Emergent Communication: Introduction

-Temporal references would be particularly effective when the distribution of observations would be non-uniform, which means that certain objects appear more often than others.
+Temporal references would also allow agents to develop more efficient methods of communication by assigning shorter messages to events that happen more often.
+This is similar to Zipf's Law in human languages \citep{zipf_human_1949}, which states that the most commonly used words are the shortest.
+This strategy would be particularly effective when the distribution of observations would be non-uniform, which means that certain objects appear more often than others.
 Specialised messages, used only for temporal references, would then also become more frequent than others.
 From information theory, we know that (adaptive) Huffman coding \citep{huffman_method_1952,knuth_dynamic_1985,vitter_design_1987} can assign shorter bit sequences to more frequent messages, thereby compressing them more efficiently than less common messages.
-Consequently, the incorporation of temporal references can enhance the efficiency of transmitting emergent language, optimizing communication.
+Consequently, the incorporation of temporal references can enhance the efficiency of transmitting emergent language, optimising communication.